jonelo/jacksum/README.md

 Jacksum is also a library.
 It is written entirely in **Java** ☕.

-## Who uses it
+## Audience

-Advanced users, sysadmins, computer scientists, cybersecurity engineers, penetration testers, forensics engineers, reverse engineers.
-You too?
+Jacksum is for users with security in mind, advanced users, sysadmins, computer scientists, cybersecurity engineers, penetration testers, forensics engineers, reverse engineers, etc.

 ## User Interfaces